 Why a Sensory Space?

 Reactions to sensory stimuli often play a direct role in the behavior of individuals.
 Some individuals require a lot of sensory input in order for their bodies, and therefore behavior, to remain calm.
 Other individuals hardly require any at all.
-Either way, having multi-sensory input brought into an individual’s day can often help to maintain a level of emotional regulation and, therefore, can also help individuals more easily learn or achieve things.
+Either way, incorporating multi-sensory input in an individual’s day helps to maintain a level of emotional regulation and, therefore, often helps individuals more easily learn or achieve things.

 Grade 8 Student: “I’m going to have a really off day today.
 I won’t be able to concentrate so I won’t get any work done.
 I will probably be super crazy, too!
 I have a diagnosis of ADHD and didn’t take my meds this morning.”